apache/pekko-http/docs/src/main/paradox/common/http-model.md

 @@@ note { .group-scala }
 When defining custom headers, it is better to extend @apidoc[ModeledCustomHeader] instead of its parent @apidoc[CustomHeader].
-Custom headers that extend @apidoc[ModeledCustomHeader] automatically comply with the pattern matching semantics that usually apply to built-in types (such as matching a custom header against a @apidoc[RawHeader] in routing layers of Akka HTTP applications).
+Custom headers that extend @apidoc[ModeledCustomHeader] automatically comply with the pattern matching semantics that usually apply to built-in types (such as matching a custom header against a @apidoc[RawHeader] in routing layers of Apache Pekko HTTP applications).
 @@@

 @@@ note { .group-java }